lightbend/cloudflow/docs/Getting Started.md

 * validated by a streamlet (splitter) that separates valid and invalid records
 * logged in to loggers to be checked at output (egress)

-Each of the above terminologies (ingress, processor, splitter and egress) are explained in the [Concepts Guide](https://blank.com).
+Each of the above terminologies (ingress, processor, splitter and egress) are explained in the [Basic Concepts](Basic\ Concepts.md).
 Here's an overview of the application pipeline architecture:

 ![Application Pipeline](images/pipe.001.jpeg?raw=true "Application Pipeline")

-One of the important features of cloudflow architecture is the complete separation of the components from how they are connected as part of the pipeline.
+One of the important features of Cloudflow architecture is the complete separation of the components from how they are connected as part of the pipeline.
 The _streamlets_ described above are the individual building blocks of the pipeline.
 You can connect them using a declarative language that forms the _blueprint_ of the pipeline.
 Streamlets can be shared across blueprints making them individual reusable objects.
-And just like streamlets, blueprints also form an independent component of a cloudflow application.
+And just like streamlets, blueprints also form an independent component of a Cloudflow application.

 ### Project structure

-Here's how we would structure a typical cloudflow application as a project.
+Here's how we would structure a typical Cloudflow application as a project.

 ```
    |-project